 Integrated Studies is a team taught class that integrates science and world history oriented towards sustainability, change and innovation.
 In this writing and discussion intensive course, students consult and analyze varied sources, discern individual viewpoints, wrestle with ambiguous or open-ended questions, and ask questions of their own.
 Throughout middle school, in addition to writing assessments, debates, structured discussions, and labs, specific projects allow students to present their thinking and learning, often with feedback from an authentic audience, and sometimes from experts in the field.

 In 6th grade, for example, students explore the essential question, “What does it mean to thrive?” and study content that ranges from cell form and function, human evolution, plant and soil science, the function of ecosystems, and the use of natural resources.
 Students also examine different forms of human organization and culture from early foraging peoples to first settlements and early civilizations with a particular focus on the relationship between humans and their environments.
+7th graders pursue a study of the Industrial Revolution.
+The 8th grade year is focused on climate science and climate justice and ends with a capstone Climate Justice Symposium.

 Throughout middle school, students develop their close reading and analysis skills by engaging deeply with primary sources.
 Collaborating with museums, institutions and experts to provide a rich variety of sources and perspectives, students synthesize a deep understanding of the main topics and questions of the three-year sequence.